SpartnerNL/laravel-excel-docs/nova/1.0/exports/customizations.md

 ### Concerns

-Just like in the base package **Laravel-Excel** you can apply concerns to your action.
+Just like in the base package **Laravel Excel** you can apply concerns to your action.

 E.g. we could add a `WithMapping` concern to the action.
 Now when exporting the resource it will first map each row, before exporting it.